 Inferred 6,400,000 0.0199 0.189

-A positive National Instrument 43-101 preliminary economic assessment on the rare metal development potential of the property was completed in November 2011.
+A positive NI 43-101 preliminary economic assessment on the rare metal development potential of the property was completed in November 2011.
 It indicated the deposit could be economically developed as an underground mine and recommended future studies to support a prefeasibility level of assessment.
-Effective June 22, 2012, the National Instrument 43-101 report on mineral resource update reported an indicated resource of 51.8 million tonnes grading 192 grams per tonne tantalum and 1490 grams per tonne niobium, and an inferred resource of 8.8 million tonnes grading 186 grams per tonne tantalum and 1660 grams per tonne niobium (Press Release, Commerce Resources Corporation, July 6, 2012; Postolski et al., 2012).
+Effective June 22, 2012, the NI 43-101 report on mineral resource update reported an indicated resource of 51.8 million tonnes grading 192 grams per tonne tantalum and 1490 grams per tonne niobium, and an inferred resource of 8.8 million tonnes grading 186 grams per tonne tantalum and 1660 grams per tonne niobium (Press Release - Commerce Resources Corporation, July 6, 2012; Postolski et al., 2012).